cloud-gov/cg-site/_pages/pages/documentation/cloud-gov-setup.md

 }'
 ```

 Once this is done, running `cf service federalist-route` should give you a CloudFront domain name.
 Next, [open a PR against the DNS repo to add a CNAME record for federalist.18f.gov with the CloudFront URL](https://github.com/18F/dns/commit/403f67db920e629c73bd7e2c43fbb367514af8cf).
-Once the DNS changes propagate, Federalist should be available at [federalist.18f.gov](https://federalist.18f.gov).
+Once the DNS changes propagate, Pages should be available at [federalist.18f.gov](https://federalist.18f.gov).

 By default, the CDN caches error responses, so you will also need to work with cloud.gov support to [change the mimimum error caching TTL to 0](http://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/HTTPStatusCodes.html).